Writing Learning Outcomes

 The following documents can be used to help guide you in creating learning outcomes.

-• - A comprehensive set of learning outcomes can be used as a helpful study guide.
+• Learning Outcomes as Study Guide (EXAMPLE) - This example of comprehensive set of learning outcomes can be used as a helpful study guide.
 If students are confident in their ability to complete the listed tasks, then they should do well on the assessment, which should be measuring their ability to complete these tasks.

 It can be challenging to create well-crafted learning outcomes.
 If you would like to consult with CAFE about writing learning outcomes, please click the button below to schedule a consultation: